By: Randy Engel

 Woman 5: And join the national consensus.
 [End Board]

 See https://thefederalist.com/2016/10/07/80-percent-americans-support-limiting-abortion-first-trimester/.
 Note: Leo serves on the Board of the Catholic Information Center in Washington, D.C., Opus’s meeting ground for influential politicians in Congress and the White House.
 In 2012, Leo joined the Boards of two other Opus front organizations, Catholic Voices and the Catholic Association Foundation.
 In the above article, March for Life President Mancini urged Americans to support Consensus, aka, limiting abortion to the first trimester of pregnancy, which she described as being a mainstream prolife policy.

 CRC is the agency of record for the National Organization for Marriage.

 In a Religious News Service article dated August 2, 2016, Carl Anderson, one of the influential lay Catholics in the U.S. and Rome, stated that “It is time to end the entanglement of Catholic people with abortion killing,” which is quite different from his promotion of Consensus that would legalize abortion for the first trimester of pregnancy when more than 90% of surgical abortions occur.

-For the record, Knight Chair Peter Kelly as well as Supreme Knight Carl Anderson are Consultants to the USCCB Secretariat of Prolife Activities, an ill omen for the Prolife Movement.
+For the record, Knight Chair Patrick Kelly as well as Supreme Knight Carl Anderson are Consultants to the USCCB Secretariat of Prolife Activities, an ill omen for the Prolife Movement.